PEP 712 – Adding a “converter” parameter to dataclasses.field

 is the output type of the converter.

-Type-checking the default value
+Type-checking default

-value is unconditionally converted using converter
+Because default values are unconditionally converted using converter

-,
+, if

-, the default
+, the type of the default (the default

-argument’s type should be checked
+) should be checked

 using the type of the single argument to the converter